-The Bridge Type Selection Process began in early 2005 with the design teams presenting 15 renderings and plans.
+The Bridge Type Selection Process began in early 2005, with the design teams presenting 15 renderings and plans.
 6 9 The public was invited to vote on the proposals via the Project website and at open houses.
 9 11 Numerous comments at the public meetings and votes from the online forms and open houses voiced a strong desire for the East End Bridge to be as “visually transparent” as possible, 10 for the crossing to be multi-modal: open to both motorists, cyclists, and pedestrians.
-By July 2006, Three bridge types had been selected by a committee of 16 people from the two states.
+By July 2006, a committee of 16 people from the two states had selected three bridge types.
 9 12 On December 12, 2006, 7 Design A-15, a cable-stayed suspension bridge with two 229-foot convex diamond towers and suspension cables that radiated down to the center of the span, was selected.
 6 The center cable design maximized the bridge’s “transparency” and reduced the span’s visual impact from land.
 It was also $15 million cheaper than the other alternatives and less maintenance intensive.
 9 The crossing would include room for three lanes of traffic in each direction and a 17-foot-wide pedestrian and cyclist path.

 In 2006, the Kentucky General Assembly allocated $789 million for the Ohio River Bridges Project over the next six years.
-15 But it was projected that the $3.9 billion Project would consume 18.5% of Kentucky’s discretionary highway money over 24 years if it was built without an alternate funding plan.
-17 David Williams, Kentucky’s Senate president, pre-filed a bill that would allow local authorities to consider tolls and other funding sources.
-Tolling would remove as much as 16 years from the construction schedule and had the support from the Build the Bridges Coalition and other local leaders.
+15 But it was projected that the $3.9 billion Project would consume 18.5% of Kentucky’s discretionary highway money over 24 years if it were built without an alternate funding plan.
+17 David Williams, Kentucky’s Senate president, pre-filed a bill allowing local authorities to consider tolls and other funding sources.
+Tolling would remove as much as 16 years from the construction schedule and had support from the Build the Bridges Coalition and other local leaders.
 16

 The financial plan for the Project was modified in October 2007 as the project cost had escalated to $4.1 billion.
 16 The plan recommended that Kentucky’s share of the project cost ($2.9 billion) be covered through gasoline taxes and tolls and that Indiana’s share of the project cost ($1.1 billion) be covered through proceeds from the leasing of the Indiana Toll Road.
 Both transportation departments signed off on the proposal.
 Approximately $185 million was appropriated for the Project in Kentucky’s two-year budget in 2007.